Anshul01R/T20-2022-Analysis/README.md

     Web Scraping: Python scripts extract raw player and match data from cricket websites.

-    Data Cleaning: Python and Excel used to remove inconsistencies and standardize formats .
+    Data Cleaning: Python and Excel used to remove inconsistencies and standardize formats.

     Data Transformation: Processed data imported into Power BI for analysis and dashboard creation.